-KALOF (Council’s Youth Development Team) regularly attend local high schools to educate about local services and connect teenagers to relevant programs and resources.
+KALOF (Council’s Youth Development Team) regularly attends local high schools to educate about local services and connect teenagers to relevant programs and resources.

 What does a visit entail?

-Activations usually involve a stall and consultation activity to gather students feedback on important plans and proposals that Council may be considering such as social or community plans and environmental policies, as well as a giveaway of KALOF prizes (e.g. waterbottles, sunglasses, tote bags etc.).
-A Youth Development Officer or other relevant Council Officer may also speak to students at assembly or during year meetings to inform them of relevant programs, events or opportunities available through Council, or to promote other local services such as headspace.
+Activations usually involve a stall and consultation activity to gather students feedback on important plans and proposals that Council may be considering such as social or community plans and environmental policies, as well as a giveaway of KALOF prizes (e.g. water bottles, sunglasses, tote bags etc.).
+A Youth Development Officer or other relevant Council Officer will also speak to students at assembly or during year meetings to inform them of relevant programs, events or opportunities available through Council, or to promote other local services.

 Organise KALOF to visit your school